MyMel2001/NodeBench/BENCH.md

 ### Fail conditions

-Any answer that attempts to solve the problem within the dream's logic (e.g., using the chihuahua, stick, or sword to physically escape) or any illogical answers.
+Any answer that attempts to solve the problem within the dream-s logic (e.g., using the chihuahua, stick, or sword to physically escape) or any illogical answers.

 ---